Crackdown on profiteering from children's social care in reforms hailed as biggest in a generation

 More recently, the County Councils Network warned spending on looked after children will rise to £12 billion a year and the number of children in placements will double by the end of the decade without action.

-Private providers have proved more likely to set up homes in low cost areas to maximise their profit.
+Private providers are more likely to set up homes in low cost areas to maximise their profit.
 A quarter of children’s homes are in the north west of England while only six per cent are in London, seven per cent in the south west and eight per cent in the east.

 As a result, a third of children are placed more than 20 miles from their local area.
 Research shows this worsens outcomes for children, placements are more unstable and children more vulnerable with family, friendships and educational connections severed.